 But managing and delivering digital media to all broadcast partners when and where they need it can be a challenge in itself.

-Capture and Deliver Short-Form Digital Asset for Gen Z
+Capture and Share Short-Form Digital Assets for Gen Z

-Broadcasters want this digital media to be easy to receive and share to viewers on live broadcast, for delivery to TV hosts, talent and spokespeople, and to share on their own social media channels.
-They’re looking for a “boxed set” of digital media rights packages that work to appeal to digital-first audiences.
+Broadcasters want this short-form digital media and they can’t capture it themselves – they need you as the rights-holder and your creators to do it for them.
+When they have access, it has to be easy to receive in real-time and share to viewers on live broadcasts, to deliver to TV hosts, talent and spokespeople, and to share on their own regional social media channels.
+Rights-holding broadcasters are now looking for a “boxed set” of digital media rights packages that work to appeal to digital-first audiences.
 This outcome requires content capture, organization and delivery outside of a media asset management system.

 Sports properties need a new system to manage digital asset repositories and assign rights.
 Importantly, they require a centralized hub for media collection and different levels of control and oversight compared to linear broadcasts.